Angry-Pomeranian/RMIT-PROJECTS-ASSESSMENTS/README.md

 # RMIT-PROJECTS-ASSESSMENTS
 My final projects and assessments for RMIT CYBERSECURITY CERT IV

+Note: I am still waiting on results for some of my other classes. will update/upload when I get the results.

+SEMESTER 1:

 __Manage the security infrastructure for an organisation (2305):__